 Hopefully by now we’re not irritated by the person anymore.
 If we still are, we could go through the above steps again or just leave the issue for another day.
 Perceptions and behaviours can change instantaneously with sudden realisations, or they can take years to adjust.

-If we have successfully walked ourselves through the steps and got to the point where the irritating person does not irritate us anymore, then we have made progress in our personal growth.
+If we have successfully walked ourselves through the steps and got to the point we can deal with irritating people effectively, then we have made progress in our personal growth.
 A bonus would be if we managed to influence their behaviour or our own for the better.
 In either case, we can choose to bless the irritating person for teaching us something about ourselves, or even helping to make us a better person.